jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/approvalProcess/approvalProcess.rst

 How to send an envelope for approval
 ====================================

 1. User can send envelope for approval in the "Waiting" status or a draft envelope.
-To do this open envelope in "Waiting" status, in the upper right corner of the envelope header click on Approval button
+To do this open envelope in "Waiting" status, in the upper right corner of the envelope header click the "Approval" button

 .. image:: pic_approvalProcess/Screenshot_2.png
    :width: 600